MoeySeanJean/techjam2026/docs/TECH_REPORT.md

 | **LLM** (`qwen3.8:27b`) | **3 of 4** |
 | heuristic | 2 of 4 |

-The direction of the difference is consistent and physically sensible.
-On the H100 the LLM moved to `compute=float16` on three of four shapes while staying at `float32` on the A100, and it picked larger flash tiles — the H100 has 227 KB of shared memory per block against the A100's 163 KB, which is stated in the spec sheet it was given.
-On the fourth shape the two cards agreed on precision and structure and differed only in tile size, `(128, 64, 8, 3)` against `(128, 128, 8, 3)`.
+The differences are physically sensible: on the H100 the LLM moved to `compute=float16` on three of four shapes while staying at `float32` on the A100, and picked larger flash tiles — the H100 has 227 KB of shared memory per block against the A100's 163 KB, stated in the spec sheet it was given.
+The fourth shape differed only in tile size.

-That is the innovation claim, and it is narrow on purpose: **the LLM is re-deciding per architecture rather than emitting one plan and relabelling it**, and it diverges more than our hand-written heuristic does, which narrows stages in a fixed order and cannot jump.
-Every one of those proposals still passed the same accuracy gate before it was timed; the model is allowed to be wrong, and the gate is not.
+The claim is narrow on purpose: **the LLM re-decides per architecture rather than emitting one plan and relabelling it**, and diverges more than our heuristic, which narrows stages in a fixed order and cannot jump.
+Every proposal still passed the same gate before it was timed.

 The kernel-writing half replicates across the two cards too — same model, same targets, independent runs: